Emma Kearney (footballer)

-Emma Michelle Kearney (born 24 September 1989) is an Australian rules footballer and former cricketer.
+Emma Michelle Kearney (born 24 September 1989) is an Australian rules footballer, coach and former cricketer.
 A decorated midfielder in the AFL Women's (AFLW) competition, Kearney won the league's best and fairest award while playing for the in 2018 and has played for since 2019, captaining the team from 2019 to 2024.
 She previously played cricket for the Melbourne Stars in the Women's Big Bash League (WBBL) and for Victoria in the Women's National Cricket League (WNCL).

 Early life

 Kearney was born in the Victorian town of Hamilton, and raised on a sheep station in nearby Cavendish.
 She played football through her early years, but was forced to give up the sport at the age of twelve when barred from playing with the youth boys team.

 She attended high school at Monivae College in Hamilton.

 Australian rules football

 State league and representative football

 Kearney returned to football while studying a physical education teaching degree at university in Ballarat.
 She began playing state league football in 2010, joining Melbourne University in the Victorian Women's Football League (VWFL).
 Kearney won her club's best and fairest award five times, and she was a member of the 2016 grand final team that ultimately lost to the Darebin Falcons.

 In 2013, Kearney was a member of the triumphant Victorian team at the AFL Women's National Championship in Cairns.
 That same year, she was selected by the with the tenth overall pick in the first national women's draft, and played for the club in AFL-sanctioned exhibition matches through to the end of 2016.